Luzkan/smells/content/smells/divergent-change.md

 ## Divergent Change

-If the addition of a simple feature makes the developer change many seemingly unrelated methods inside a class, then that indicates the _Divergent Change_ code smell.
+If adding a simple feature makes the developer change many seemingly unrelated methods inside a class, that indicates the _Divergent Change_ code smell.
 Simply put, the class has irrelevant methods in it [[1](#sources)].
-As an example, suppose that someone needs to modify class `A` due to a change in the database, but then has to modify the same class `A` due to a change in the calculation formula [[2](#sources)].
+As an example, suppose that someone needs to modify class `A` due to a change in the database but then has to modify the same class `A` due to a change in the calculation formula [[2](#sources)].

 The difference between _Divergent Change_ and [_Shotgun Surgery_](./shotgun-surgery.md) is that the _Divergent Change_ addresses the issue within a class, while the _Shotgun Surgery_ between classes.

 ### Causation

-Over time, a class tries to do more and more things and has a growing number of responsibilities.
-The fact that the class already has two or more different types of decision implemented (for example, finding an object and doing something with object [[3](#sources)]) was overlooked and left unrefactored.
+Over time, a class tries to do more and more things and has many responsibilities.
+The fact that the class already has two or more different types of decisions implemented (for example, finding an object and doing something with object [[3](#sources)]) was overlooked and left unrefactored.

 ### Problems

 #### **Single Responsibility Principle Violation**

-Class have too much responsibility.
+The class has too much responsibility.

 #### **Duplication**